SirWumpus/post4/README.md

 ### reserve

 ( `n` -- `addr` )
 Similar to `ALLOT`, reserve `n` address-units of data-space and return its start address.
 While defining a word in C based implementations, like Post4, data-space regions may be relocated when they are enlarged, thus invalidating previous values of `HERE`.
-Therefore:
+Therefore consider:

         HERE 100 CELLS ALLOT